Four months after tornado, Kentucky focuses on rebuilding

 Audible evidence of rebuilding in Mayfield has been difficult to miss: the cracking and crashing of excavators breaking apart wood and glass, the beep-beep-beep of heavy machinery reversing, the popping of roofers’ nail guns.

 In an AP interview, Kentucky Gov. Andy Beshear said removing debris and finding temporary housing were early priorities after the tornado.
-More recently, attention has turned to keeping residents in Kentucky.
+More recently, attention has turned to keep residents in Kentucky.

 “These are towns that have almost been wiped off the map,” Beshear said.
 “We will continue to be concerned about getting people back on their feet and concerned about not losing the population of these towns.”